tencentyun/intlcloud-documents/yehe_doc/移动服务/移动推送 TPNS/SDK 文档/iOS 接入指南/接口文档_intl_en.md

 #### Parameter description

-`attributes`: dictionary of user attribute strings, which cannot contain spaces or tabs.
+`attributes`: dictionary of user attribute strings, which cannot contain spaces or tabs

 > ?
 >